ainsleyrutterford/deep-learning-coral-analysis/README.md

 - [test](test) is an empty folder to which the predictions output when testing the network will be saved.
 - [utils/calcification.py](utils/calcification.py) is used to automatically calculate the densities, linear extension rates, and calcification rates of the slices stored in [utils/calcification](utils/calcification).
 - [utils/calcification.ipynb](utils/calcification.ipynb) contains an interactive jupyter notebook which walks through the calculation of the density, linear extension rate, and calcification rate of a single area of a slice.
+- [utils/sliding_window.py](utils/sliding_window.py) is used to generate a dataset of smaller "patches" that the network can train with.

 ## Prerequisits